lyon-fnal/devenv/clion-mac.md

 ## Running CLion

-Be sure your `devenv-<NAME>` container is up and running with CVMFS mounted.
+Be sure your `devenv-<NAME>` container is up and running and CVMFS mounted (check the container log).

+Be sure that the necessary CVMFS directories are mounted on your Mac.
+You will need to re-mount CVMFS on your Mac on every machine restart.

 Start the CLion Mac application.
 If this is the first time you are running CLion, you will need to do some configuration.
 Just follow all the steps.
 When it asks you for a toolchain, leave the defaults as they are and continue.